 Protecting your information and the information of your customers or end-users is extremely important to us.
 We have a comprehensive information security policy that approaches the safety of customer data from technical, legal, and operational vantage points.
-The following is an outline of Maya Virtual’s information security policy, but does not represent a binding agreement or guarantee.
+The following is an outline of Hostway’s information security policy, but does not represent a binding agreement or guarantee.

 We locate our servers in well-known co-location facilities (“data centers”) in the United States and Europe.
 Each data center provider has a SOC 2® – System and Organization Controls (SOC) Type 2 certification for Service Organizations, and provides a full complement of physical security measures including guarded entry, 24-hour surveillance, and biometric access to equipment areas.
 In addition, our data center partners use state-of-the-art fire prevention and backup power systems to minimize the possibility of physical or electrical failure as much as possible.